hhguo/pages-academic/content/authors/admin/_index.md

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

 Hello!
 I am Haohan, a PhD student @ CUHK.
-Before it, I studied at the School of Computer Science and Engineering, Northwestern Polytechnical University during 2013-2020.
+Before it, I studied at the School of Computer Science, Northwestern Polytechnical University during 2013-2020 for my bachelor's and master's degree.
 Then I worked as a researcher at Sogou Inc during 2020-2021.
-My current research direction is deep learning based speech synthesis.
+My current research topic is deep learning based speech synthesis.
 If you are interested in my works, welcome to contact me.